groupdocs-search/GroupDocs.Search-Products/content/search/java/boolean/txt.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Search for Java"
+    title: "About GroupDocs.Search"
     link: "/search/java/"
     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for Java](/search/java/) is an advanced signing solution that supports a wide range of signature types.
-You can sign documents with text, images, barcodes, digital certificates, stamps, and more across 60+ file formats, including PDF, MS Office, images, ZIP files, and other popular business formats.
-Additionally, signatures in signed documents can be searched, verified, modified, or deleted at any time.
+       [GroupDocs.Search for Java](/search/java/) is a versatile library designed for text search and data indexing in documents.
+It supports over 70 file types, including PDF, Word, Excel, images, and ZIP archives, enabling efficient searches through large data collections.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps to generate and add a barcode to TXT file"
+    title: "How to perform boolean searches in TXT documents"
     content: |
-      [GroupDocs.Search](/search/java/) can generate barcodes in various popular formats and place them on TXT pages.
-With support for over 60 barcode types, Java applications can easily be enhanced with barcode signing capabilities by incorporating our library.
+      [GroupDocs.Search](/search/java/) enables easy text searches within TXT documents.
+With support for boolean conditions, you can enhance search accuracy in Java applications.

-      1. Provide the TXT file or stream to be processed.
+      1. Specify the folder to store the search index.
-      2. Pass the barcode text to the {{BarcodeSignOptions}} instance.
+      2. Select the folder containing TXT documents.
-      3. Customize barcode options such as position, size, etc.
+      3. Execute the search query and retrieve results.
-      4. Save the file with the newly added barcode.
+      4. Process the obtained results.

     code:
       platform: "java"